swiss/fedlex-jolux/doc/index.md

 # Introduction

+This introduction explains some key terms to understand the scope of its content and describes the structure of the webpage and how to use it.

 ## Fedlex

 The Swiss federal government operates the **Fedlex** platform to publish the **federal law**.
 This platform provides a [website](https://www.fedlex.admin.ch/en) as frontend with easy navigable functions.
-For some cases, it is beneficial to work directly with the raw data that is the basis for the frontend website.
-This raw data is available in [RDF](https://www.w3.org/TR/rdf11-primer/) format through a [SPARQL GUI](https://fedlex.data.admin.ch/en-CH/sparql) and a SPARQL endpoint (https://fedlex.data.admin.ch/sparqlendpoint).
+For some cases, it is beneficial to work directly with the raw data that is also the basis for the frontend website.
+This raw data is available in [RDF](https://www.w3.org/TR/rdf11-primer/) format through a [SPARQL GUI](https://fedlex.data.admin.ch/en-CH/sparql) and a SPARQL endpoint at `https://fedlex.data.admin.ch/sparqlendpoint`.

 ## JOLux Ontology